ctozzi/docs/docs/docs/developers/development/dialogs/multifield/index.md

 ## Description

-Multifield component allows to add/reorder/remove multiple instances of a field.
+The Multifield component allows users to add, reorder or remove multiple instances of a field.

-In the simplest case, this is a simple form input field (e.g. TextField, TextArea) but it can also be a complex component acting as an aggregate of multiple subcomponents (e.g. address entry).
+This can be used ot create a simple form input field (e.g., TextField, TextArea).
+But it can also function as a complex component that acts as an aggregate of multiple subcomponents (e.g., to create an address entry).

-Field used in multifield behaves the same as in plain dialog - e.g. hiding labels.
+The field used in Multifield behaves the same as in plain dialog (e.g., hiding labels).

 ## Properties